y3mi/docs/content/usage/reference/pipeline/environment.md

   Reference for variables that are injected into a pipeline.
 ---

+## Defaults

+All environment variables specified in tables below are injected into every step.

 #### Build Environment Variables

 | Key | Value | Explanation |